Privately funded spacecraft spreads its solar sails

 CAPE CANAVERAL, Fla.
-A privately funded space project to demonstrate an innovative solar sail passed with flying colors despite a series of near-fatal technical issues, program managers said on Wednesday.
+A privately funded space project to demonstrate an innovative solar sail passed with flying colours despite a series of near-fatal technical issues, programme managers said on Wednesday.

 The 11-pound (5 kg) LightSail spacecraft, tucked inside a 4- by 4- by 12-inch (10- by 10- by 3-centimeter) box, hitched a ride into orbit aboard an Atlas 5 rocket carrying the U.S. Air Force’s X-37B robot space plane on May 20.